 Computers should be about getting things done faster and more efficiently.
 This is where the award-winning productivity Mac application, Alfred comes in.
 Using a few keyboard shortcuts, and/or keyword commands, Alfred enables you to quickly create a powerful workflow system – find and launch applications and files, do various types of web searches, access text you saved on your clipboard with a simple keyboard shortcut, and call up contact information without opening the Contacts application in your Mac.

-We have covered the basics of Alfred in this article, but the recent release of Alfred 2.0 now includes automation workflows that can help you perform various types of actions on your Mac using a few keywords or hotkeys.
+The recent release of Alfred 2.0 now includes automation workflows that can help you perform various types of actions on your Mac using a few keywords or hotkeys.
 Alfred doesn’t require that you know a single line of code, but it does require a little setup time that you will eventually gain back, and more, using its powerful shortcuts.
 Alfred is a free download, but its Powerpack features cost £15.

 Alfred Workflow Systems

 Alfred is mostly used for quickly launching applications and files, and doing web searches, but with its new Workflows feature, you can set up micros to perform multiple actions at a time.
 It works similarly to Apple’s Automator.